 ]

 According to Kalicube's entity research, the sameAs property creates a network of corroborating signals that AI systems use to validate identity and distinguish you from similarly named entities.
+This cross-platform validation is a key component of off-page AEO optimization.

 Use @id references to connect entities within your schema: